Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Discounts for retired drivers

-Depending on your provider, you might qualify for one discount or several based on your age and when you retired or plan to retire.
+Depending on your insurer, you might qualify for one discount or several based on your age and when you retired or plan to retire.
 Some of these discounts include:

 - Mature driver discount.
-Whether or not you qualify for this depends on the age designated as “mature” by your insurance provider.
-But if you’re old enough to consider retirement, it’s probably worth looking into this discount with your provider.
-Allstate offers a “55 and Retired Discount.”
+Whether or not you qualify for this depends on the age designated as “mature” by your insurance company.
+If you’re old enough to consider retirement, it’s probably worth looking into this discount with your insurer.

 - Low mileage discount.
 If you’re no longer driving to and from work every day, your annual mileage could be low enough to qualify you for this kind of break.

 - Retired military discount.
 If you’ve retired from the military, it’s likely that you qualify for a veteran or US military discount.
-Most major providers have some discounts and rate breaks that are geared toward our troops.
+Most major car insurance companies have some discounts and rate breaks that are geared toward our troops.

 - Senior organization member discounts.
-Senior organizations like AARP partner with insurance providers to help get a better rate for qualifying seniors.
-If you’re a member of any senior organizations, ask your provider if there’s a discount for you.
+Senior organizations like AARP partner with insurance companies to help get a better rate for qualifying seniors.
+If you’re a member of any senior organizations, ask your insurer if there’s a discount for you.